Feynman Rules for Scalar Conformal Blocks: Examples of Cross Ratios

-\item Next, identify which legs do not flow in the pair of OPE-like structures.
-We say a leg does not flow if we do not assign those factors in the OPE flow diagram for that structure.
+\item Next, identify which legs do not flow in the pair of OPE vertices.
+We say a leg does not flow if we do not assign those factors in the flow diagram for that structure.
 In this paper we circled the legs that do not flow in the $u$-type diagrams.
 Also identify the lower script labeling of $\mathcal{O}_{k_{i}}$.
 We simply label the $u$-type cross ratios with the subscript corresponding to the $\mathcal{O}_{k_{i}}$ in the diagram that is denote them as $u_i$.

 \eqn{ucrossstep2}{ & }

 \item Once the legs which do not flow are identified, in this case $x_a$ and $x_d$, we draw a dashed green line to the leg that flows \textit{from} a vertex to its neighbor, in this case $x_b$ and $x_c$ respectively.
 The two $x_p$ and $x_q$ factors that are connected by the green dotted lines in a single vertex become subscripts on the \textit{numerator} of $u_i$ as an $x_{pq}^2$ factor. \eqn{ucrossstep3}{ & : u_i = \frac{x_{ab}^2x_{dc}^2}{} }